NaverCloudPlatform/terraform-provider-ncloud/website/docs/d/public_ip.html.markdown

 The following arguments are supported:

-* `most_recent` - (Optional) If more than one result is returned, get the most recent created Public IP.
 * `internet_line_type` - (Optional) Internet line type code. `PUBLC` (Public), `GLBL` (Global)
 * `is_associated` - (Optional) Indicates whether the public IP address is associated or not.
 * `instance_no_list` - (Optional) List of public IP instance numbers to get.